 2. MC service user is notified and asked for permission to share location information.
 MC service user can accept or deny the request.

-3. MC client sends the MC GW Location information request to the MC gateway requesting for the location information related to the 3GPP access network of the MC gateway UE.
+3. MC client sends the MC GW Location information request to the MC client proxy in MC gateway UE requesting for the location information related to the 3GPP access network of the MC gateway UE.

-4. MC gateway UE sends the MC GW Location information report containing the location information requested by the MC client.
+4. MC client proxy in MC gateway UE sends the MC GW Location information report containing the location information requested by the MC client.

 5. MC client updates the locally available location information with the location information received from the MC gateway UE.